foundry-rs/block-explorers/crates/block-explorers/README.md

 - .github/workflows/ci.yml
 -->

-We will keep a rolling MSRV (minimum supported rust version) policy of **at least** 6 months.
+Foundry will keep a rolling MSRV (minimum supported rust version) policy of **at least** 6 months.
 When increasing the MSRV, the new Rust version must have been released at least six months ago.
 The current MSRV is 1.65.0.

 Note that the MSRV is not increased automatically, and only as part of a minor release.

-## Contributing

-Thanks for your help improving the project!
-We are so happy to have you!
-We have [a contributing guide](./CONTRIBUTING.md) to help you get involved in the Alloy project.

-Pull requests will not be merged unless CI passes, so please ensure that your contribution follows the linting rules and passes clippy.

 #### License